Harsha1969/BPE-KD/README.md

 # Uncertainty Modeling in Large Language Models (LLMs)

-This project presents a framework for efficient uncertainty estimation in Large Language Models (LLMs) by distilling the knowledge from a Bayesian Prompt Ensemble (BayesPE) into a student LLM.
-The approach allows reliable uncertainty estimation in a **single forward pass**, overcoming the computational inefficiencies of traditional Bayesian inference methods.
+This project presents a framework for efficient uncertainty estimation in Large Language Models (LLMs) by distilling uncertainty-aware knowledge from **Bayesian teacher models** into a student LLM.

-The student model outputs Dirichlet concentration parameters instead of softmax probabilities, enabling it to represent both predicted class probabilities and the associated confidence.
+The student model outputs **Dirichlet concentration parameters** instead of softmax probabilities, enabling it to represent both predicted class probabilities and associated uncertainty.
 Fine-tuning is done using **LoRA** (Low-Rank Adaptation) for memory efficiency.

 ---

 ## Approach Overview

-### 1. **Teacher Model – Bayesian Prompt Ensembles (BayesPE)**
+### 1. **Teacher Models – Bayesian Uncertainty Estimators**
+This framework uses Bayesian teacher models to generate uncertainty-aware predictive distributions.

+- **Bayesian Prompt Ensembles (BayesPE)**
   - Multiple semantically equivalent prompts are queried.
   - Prompt weights are learned via variational inference on a small validation set.
   - Final prediction is a weighted combination of all prompt outputs.

+- **Laplace-LoRA**
+  - A LoRA-finetuned LLM is treated as a Bayesian model using a Laplace approximation.
+  - The posterior is approximated around the MAP solution.
+  - Predictive uncertainty is obtained by marginalizing over the approximate posterior.

+Both teacher models provide calibrated predictive distributions used for student distillation.

 ### 2. **Student Model – Dirichlet Output LLM**
 - Final layer modified to produce Dirichlet parameters: `α = 1 + softplus(logits)`.